 From his research, Eddy set up a system to develop clinical guidelines or best practices to help physicians with decision making.
 “It’s simply unrealistic to think individuals can synthesize in their heads scores of pieces of evidence, accurately estimate the outcomes of different options, and judge the desirability of those outcomes for patients,” Eddy wrote in a 1990 article for the Journal of the American Medical Association.

 In 1993, Lawrence published the Quality Agenda in Action, a report on quality initiatives across the program.
 Highlights included KP’s work with HMO groups and six large employers to develop the HEDIS (Health Employer Data and Information Set) quality measures and specific data collection methodologies for various treatments and preventive screenings.

 The update also called out the Northern California Permanente Medical Group for its own launch of a program to establish best practices, vetted through research, and to implement and evaluate them.
 The Interregional Nursing Task Force brought together nurses from all regions to set up a system of best nursing practices.

-A five-year study conducted by Southern California concluded that normal childbirth after a Caesarean section was possible and safe; while another study of 2.5 million patients in Northern California showed that screening for rectum and distal colon cancer with sigmoidoscopy decreased the rate of death from these conditions by 60 to 75 percent.
-In all, more than 350 TQM projects had been launched across KP’s 12 regions in the four years prior to the publication of Lawrence’s report.
+A five-year study conducted by Southern California concluded that normal childbirth after a Caesarean section was possible and safe; while another study of 2.5 million patients in Northern California showed that screening for rectum and distal colon cancer with sigmoidoscopy decreased the rate of death from these conditions by 60-75%.
+In all, more than 350 TQM projects had been launched across KP’s 12 regions in the 4 years prior to the publication of Lawrence’s report.